 - Sealed Good in a Can: The Silurian elder Eldane, woken up to prevent the war, then re-sealed to do the same again in 1,000 years time.

 - The Doctor suggests that humanity give Australia to the Silurians as a new homeland.

 - Amy suggests giving them places the humans can't inhabit, like the Australian outback, Sahara Desert and Nevada plains.

 - Shown Their Work: All of the Silurian warriors are female, with the males being more peaceful and willing to debate options.
 In many reptile species the females are larger, more aggressive (although often to protect young) and more territorial than the males.
 The reason would be appear to be the same here too, as Alaya taunts Ambrose about being too weak to protect her family.
 A later episode has a Silurian placing emphasis on "a mother's instincts".

-- Strike Me Down with All of Your Hatred: Alaya goads Ambrose into killing her, believing that her death would start the war she so wanted.
+- Strike Me Down with All of Your Hatred: Alaya goads Ambrose into killing her, believing that her death will start the war she wants so badly.

 - Villain Ball: Alaya and Restac.
 They're just aching to exterminate humanity, seeking to gain just cause for a genocidal war.
 Together with Ambrose, they provide the edge of evilness to start a war despite everyone else's best efforts.

 - Wham Episode: Rory's death, followed swiftly by being erased from time and then forgotten by Amy, and the Doctor discovers a piece of the TARDIS in the time crack.
 Rory's not in the next episode.